CORIU/Milestone/README.md

 #print(place_marker(test_board," ",7))
 #print(display_board(test_board))

-#Write a function that takes in a board and a mark (X or O) and then checks to see if that mark has won
 def win_check(board,mark):
     return ((board[7] == mark and board[8] == mark and board[9] == mark or
              (board[4] == mark and board[5] == mark and board[6] == mark or